 The Pixel 2 XL has a bigger 6-inch display and a higher resolution than the 5-inch Pixel 2.
 But it also uses a different technology, a plastic-OLED (POLED) display, while the Pixel 2 has a more traditional AMOLED screen.

 Within the first week of its availability, there have been reports of the Pixel 2 XL display exhibiting screen burn-in, wherein remnants of earlier images remain on the screen, despite not being actively displayed.
 In two of the five Pixel 2 XLs we have, we saw evidence of screen burn-in.

 When I displayed a gray color swatch on my review unit, I saw outlines of the notification bar (which includes the time and battery status) and the navigational hotkeys at the bottom of the display.
 These faint lines still lingered after the display was turned off overnight and after running a screen burn-in fix video, which suggests that this issue is more persistent than image retention (a temporary form of screen burn-in).

 Screen burn-in is a known issue that affects various types of displays where images -- like on-screen navigation buttons -- remain in the same spot for an extended period of time.
-The reportedly had similar issues.
+The Nexus 6, which had an AMOLED screen, reportedly had similar issues.
 But it usually happens after some time, and the fact that it's happening on a phone as expensive as the Pixel 2 XL so soon is concerning.
-We haven't seen burn-in issues in the smaller Pixel 2, the LG V30 (which also has a POLED display) or the Galaxy S8., which had an AMOLED screen,
+We haven't seen burn-in issues in the smaller Pixel 2, the LG V30 (which also has a POLED display) or the Galaxy S8.

 Keep in mind, however, that when we ran the same gray swatch test on three other Pixel 2 XLs, we didn't see any burn-in effects on them -- not yet, anyway.